Back

 4. Change the Kiosk accessibility shortcuts setting to enable keyboard shortcuts and click Save.

-How Students Use the Floating Accessibility Menu
+How Students Use Accessibility Features

 Recommended Deployment Strategy